 -

-Prep the toppings: While the salmon marinates, prepare cucumber, avocado, carrots, cabbage, radishes, and peas.
+- Prep the toppings: While the salmon marinates and the rice cools, prepare cucumber, avocado, carrots, cabbage, radishes, and peas.

 Recipe Notes